-Session 6: Midterm presentation

-(Description of the Session )

-Students are expected to demonstrate the history and future of e-economy in a number of selected countries.
+Session 6: Midterm presentation Date: [Description of the Session] Students are expected to demonstrate the history and fu iture of e-economy in a number of selected countries.
 A comparative perspective with China's is encouraged.
 Students are supposed to be divided in to 9 groups.
-Each group will be given 10-15 minutes to present.

-The midterm presentations will be graded upon the following:

-- a) Relevance of the topic (20%)

-- b) Structure (20%)

-- c) Evidence (20%)

-- d) Insight (30%)

-- e) Performance of presenters (10%)

-Lecture 3:

-[Questions]

-【Readings, Websites or Video Clips】

-Session 7: Economic growth and poverty-alleviation

-Description of the Session

-This session begins with a brief characterization of China's long-run growth experience, followed by a short discussion of the data on which it is based.
-Moreover, it will cover the topics of "China's Targeted measures lift people out of poverty".

-Field Trip 2: A tour in The Road to Revival in China's National Museum.
-(Undetermined)

-Readings, Websites or Video Clips

-Dr. Tan Weiping, China's Approach to Reduce Poverty: Taking Targeted Measures to Lift
+Each gr coup will be given 10-15 minutes to present.
+The midterm presentations will be graded upon the following: a) Relevance of the topic (20%) b) Structure (20%) c) Evidence (20%) d) Insight (30%) e) Performance of presenters (10%) Lecture 3: [Questions] None [Readings, Websites or Video Clips] 【Readings, Websites or Video Clips】 To be updated To be updated [Assignments for this session (if any)] To be updated [Assignments for this session (if any)] Date: To be updated 【Assignments for this session (if any)】 None Date: To be updated [Assignments for this session (if any)] None Session 7: Economic growth and poverty-alleviation To be updated [Assignments for this session (if any)] None Session 7: Economic growth and poverty-alleviation [Description of the Session] China's long-run growth To be updated [Assignments for this session (if any)] None Session 7: Economic growth and poverty-alleviation [Description of the Session] This session begins with a brief characterization of 0 China's long-run growth is based.
+Moreover, it will To be updated [Assignments for this session (if any)] None Session 7: Economic growth and poverty-alleviation [Description of the Session] This session begins with a brief characterization of experience, followed by a short discussion of the data on which it China's long-run growth is based.
+Moreover, it will To be updated [Assignments for this session (if any)] None Session 7: Economic growth and poverty-alleviation [Description of the Session] This session begins with a brief characterization of (experience, followed by a short discussion of the data on which it cover the topics of "China's Targeted measures lift people out of p China's long-run growth is based.
+Moreover, it will To be updated [Assignments for this session (if any)] None Session 7: Economic growth and poverty-alleviation [Description of the Session] This session begins with a brief characterization of 0 experience, followed by a short discussion of the data on which it cover the topics of "China's Targeted measures lift people out of p Field Trip 2: China's long-run growth is based.
+Moreover, it will